tulsiramk/dynamicdb/README.md

 $this->setConName('wordpress');

 ```
 Step 3.
-You can use any operation from the listing
+You can use any operation from the list

 - `$this->getData(arg, arg)`
 - `$this->insertData(arg, arg, arg)`